sci-comp/SceneBuilder/README.md

 #### World3D

 The scene builder dock needs to know which scene it should be placing items into.
-This is not done automatically.

-When the plugin first loads, it will attempt to use the currently active scene.
+This is typically done automatically, though, the process will fail if a scene is currently selected in the Editor that does not inherit from type Node3D.

-We can change the scene used by the scene builder dock by clicking on that scene's tab, then clicking on the "Find world 3d" button in the scene builder dock.
+We can refresh the root scene used by the scene builder dock by clicking on that scene's tab, then clicking on the "Find world 3d" button in the scene builder dock.

 #### Scene builder items